Fifteenth Air Force: Soviet support

 By June 1944, the 15th Air Force was bombing railway networks in southeast Europe in support of Soviet military operations in Romania.
 Throughout the summer of 1944, Austrian aircraft manufacturing centers at Wiener Neustadt were bombed and oil producing centers were attacked.
 On 2 June, the 15th Air Force flew its first "shuttle" mission when 130 B-17s and P-51 escorts landed in Russian controlled territory after a raid in Hungary.
 Two more shuttle missions followed.

 Operation Anvil

 In August, the 15th began attacking targets in Southern France in preparation for Operation Anvil, the invasion of Southern France.
 Marseilles, Lyon, Grenoble, and Toulon were all attacked by B-24s and B-17s.

+Operation Reunion

+After the 1944 Romanian coup d'état, the 15th Air Force bombed the German-occupied airports of Băneasa and Otopeni.
+Between 31 August and 3 September 1944, aircraft from the 15th AF carried out Operation Reunion by airlifting the released Allied prisoners from Romania.